Yuwuko/Yuuko/README.md

 Liven up your Discord server with music from a number of sources including YouTube, Twitch, SoundCloud or any HTTP source of audio such as online radio stations.

 #### Reaction Role
 Want your users to be able to select roles simply by reacting to a message?
-With the reaction role feature you can assign server roles to reacts on messages... find out how [here](https://www.yuuko.info/tutorials.php)!
+With the reaction role feature you can assign server roles to reacts on messages!

 #### Interaction
 Have you ever wanted to spice up your chatting experience with interactions.
 Yuuko has a range of different interaction commands available that allows you to express yourself in more than just words.